Lakshmi GaneshUNIVERSAL FUND MEMBER

 Lakshmi's Story

 Lakshmi joined Watsi on August 8th, 2013.
-Eight years ago, Lakshmi joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Lakshmi's most recent donation traveled 8,700 miles to support Selina, a big-hearted and bright student from Tanzania, to fund burn contracture surgery on both her hands.
+Nine years ago, Lakshmi joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Lakshmi's most recent donation traveled 8,800 miles to support Nun, a 19-year-old construction worker from Cambodia, to fund fracture repair surgery.

 Impact